tedyoung/blackjack-ensemble-blue/README.md

 You **must have** the following already set up and running on your machine:

-* Java 17 or later
+* Java 21 or later
-* A development environment such as IntelliJ IDEA or Eclipse
+* IntelliJ IDEA 2023.2.x or later

 # Setting Up Project